isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

 -->

-### 4. Create an Adaptive Form based on the Blank with core components template {#create-adaptive-form-with-blank-with-core-components-template}
+### 4. Create an Adaptive Form and add Headless Adaptive Form JSON to it {#create-adaptive-form-with-blank-with-core-components-template}

 1. Log in to your [AEM SDK instance](http://localhost:4502/).